top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

     git@github.com:duckietown/XX-exercises.git

-Only TAs have write permissions to this repository.
+Only TAs have read and write permissions to this repository.

 ## Git policy for  homeworks {#git-policy-homeworks status=recently-updated}